Today we are going to focus on social media Stories.

 - What types of content you should post to your stories

 If that sounds like the kind of information you were looking for, let’s get started!

 Managing social media content has never been easier

 All your accounts.
 One easy-to-use platform.Start your free 15-day trial

 No credit card required.

 Stories are a big deal.

-That is just shy of the entire population of the United States and Europe together using one type of social media content.
+That’s just shy of the entire population of the United States and Europe combined.

-This means there is an unprecedented amount of attention being focused on the platform — as confirmed by Mary Meeker’s 2019 Internet Trends Report — which, by its very nature, creates an excellent opportunity for marketers and advertisers.
+With an unprecedented amount of attention being focused on the platform, this creates an excellent opportunity for marketers and advertisers.

-Gap have incorporated video-based stories into their marketing campaigns on Instagram:
+Gap incorporated video-based stories into their marketing campaigns on Instagram: